SEER Stat Fact Sheets: Prostate Cancer

-Using statistical models for analysis, rates for new prostate cancer cases have been falling on average 2.0% each year over the last 10 years.
-Death rates have been falling on average 3.3% each year over the same period.
+Using statistical models for analysis, rates for new prostate cancer cases have been falling on average 4.3% each year over the last 10 years.
+Death rates have not changed significantly over 2002-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Cancer and the Prostate

 This cancer forms in tissues of the prostate (a gland in the male reproductive system found below the bladder and in front of the rectum).
 The prostate surrounds the urethra, the tube through which urine flows.
 A healthy prostate is about the size of a walnut.
 If the prostate grows too large, it squeezes the urethra.
 This may slow or stop the normal flow of urine.
 Prostate cancer usually occurs in older men.

 Here are some resources for learning more about prostate cancer.

 - About symptoms and diagnosis of prostate cancer

 - About preventing prostate cancer